 View diagnostic reports¶

 In the diagnostic report list, you can view the diagnostic reports by clicking Detail on the right side of the target report.
-You can also download the diagnostic report in PDF format.

 A diagnostic report contains the following information: